2,601

 <!--END JUICEBOX EMBED-->

-If possible, please post the URL to a gallery which exhibits the problem so that I can investigate further.
+If possible, please post the URL to your gallery's web page so that I can take a look and the problem for myself and hopefully help further.

 2,610